SAdrianW/HammerSpace/README.md

 # **HammerSpace**

-HammerSpace, or Project-2, was a chance to put together an idea that I had be harbouring for quite a while.
+HammerSpace, or Project-2, was a chance to put together an idea that I had been harbouring for quite a while.
 That idea being a portfolio of my miniatures.
 Since I have been busy working for the past few years I have fallen out of the habit of collecting, painting and gaming with my miniatures.
 Such a tragedy has let my memory of exactly what miniatures I have get a bit fuzzy.

 The brief of Project-2 stated that at least 2 data entities must be used, in addition to Users.
-In a fit of either ambition or madness I decided on 4, not counting users, since I felt that 4 would be necessary to accuratly display the narure of all the relationships in miniature wargames.
-This fit of mania, slowed down my production and I was forced to hold back on additional features in the initial release of HammerSpace.
+In a fit of either ambition or madness I decided on 4, not counting users, since I felt that 4 would be necessary to accuratly display the nature of all the relationships in miniature wargames.
+This fit of mania slowed down my production, and I was forced to hold back on additional features in the initial release of HammerSpace.

 I have decided to define the contents of HammerSpace thusly:
 - Portfolio(s) are the top layer of the nested relationship in HammerSpace.
-At this level a Portfolio is a very general idea of what contains.
+At this level a Portfolio is a very general idea of what the colection contains.
 Such as making 2 Portfolios, one for Science-Fiction minis and one for Fantasy minis.
 Within a Portfolio is usually an Army, or several.
 - An Army however is specific to everything belonging to a certain group or faction within a game or setting.
 Examples of what an Army could be are; Space Marines (Warhammer 40000, Games Workshop), Men of Gondor (LotR Battle Game, Games Workshop) or PanOceania (Infinity, Corvus Belli).
 In wargamming, as in life (since wargamming started its life as a way to predict the outcomes of wars), an Army is divided into Squads.
 - A Squad by definition contains multiple individuals, the "standard" number in gaming, as echoed from life, is 10 individuals.
 This number is of course arbitary and squads can contain anything from 3 to 50 individuals.
 - A Unit as I have called it is simply an easier to type synomyn for individual.
 Therefor a Unit contains one and only one miniature.
 In a future version of HammerSpace I will allow for multiple images on one page so that different angles of a miniature can be taken.